 Sky Terrace 428

 Re-energised, I whipped out my tripod and proceeded to the observatory deck of the Peak Tower, formally known as Sky Terrace 428.
 Now, a little bit about Sky Terrace 428 and the Peak Tower, before I show you my better pics from that hour.
 What’s there at the real Victoria Peak is quite different from what’s in Sleeping Dogs.
 In fact, I should say it’s starkly different, be it the shape of the Peak Tower, the number of buildings surrounding it, or access to the observatory area.

 I’m not dissing the game graphics here, though.
-Given the incredible complexity of the actual scene, I think it would have been foolish had United Front reproduced the scene faithfully.
-(Assuming copyright even permitted them to) Too few of us would be able to run the game.
-As simplified as it might be, the visuals in the game do overall give an idea of what’s available at the Peak.
+Given the incredible complexity of the actual scene, I think it would have been foolish had United Front faithfully reproduced the scene; too few of us would be able to run the game.
+As simplified as it might be, the visuals in the game do overall give an idea of what’s available at Victoria Peak too.
 If anything, it probably inspired gamers to visit the Peak or visit again.
 It certainly did that to me.